Benjamin Burstall: St Oswald, Fulford, 1866

 Respecting the "very effective arcade between the nave and aisles, the Yorkshire Architectural Society said in 1867: "with a transition Norman aspect, the details of the caps are well designed from natural foliage, sufficiently but not over-conventionalized."

 A fire broke out under the Brindley & Foster pipe organ, installed in 1875, shortly after 6.00am on Tuesday 13 February 1877, and much was destroyed apart from the outer walls, tower and vestry, which were saved by a "contingent from the barracks", or about a hundred men from the 6th Carabiniers commanded by Colonel Napier.
 A steam fire engine and a hundred policemen also arrived from York, but the destruction occurred within one and a half hours.
 By 1877 the reredos had been infilled with mosaic, but that was destroyed also, although the reredos itself was "not much injured".
-The parish registers were saved.Western Times, Friday 16 February 1877 p2 col5: Burning of a churchManchester Evening News, Wednesday 14 February 1877 p2 col5: Destruction of a church by fireSheffield Independent, Wednesday 14 February 1877 p3 col4: Church destroyed by fire near York The church was rebuilt in 1877 and survives as such today, although the belfry section of the tower has been remodelled.
+The parish registers were saved.
+The church was rebuilt in 1877 and survives as such today, although the belfry section of the tower has been remodelled.